Artisanal heritage textiles of Bengal

 Two years ago, he stepped into the artisanal textile business founded by his father.
 “Post my education as an engineer & MBA graduate and with work experience of 3+ years in the field of finance & strategy, I dedicate myself to this venture with a purpose to preserve & revive those traditions & crafts.”
 Amit’s commitment to the craft heritage comes from growing up around weavers and fabrics.
 He says, “The business has been pioneered and driven by my father in 1983.
 Inspired by the artisan community around, it started out of a small village in the Burdwan district of West Bengal, India.
 I’ve grown up seeing and speaking to weavers who used to be regular visitors at our place.
 My father has been working closely with the weaver’s community and connecting the crafts primarily to domestic consumers through small retail stores across India.
 Eventually with that generation of weavers, weaving as a profession ceased to exist in the surrounding village areas.”

 The demand for Khadi handloom fabric has crumpled in recent years, “This is due to different factors, but especially the increasing prices of handloom while challenged by more and more machine-made fabrics on the market, and many customers not realizing the value of handmade and thus not willing to pay the higher price” says Amit.
 He is now focusing on exploring different and new markets internationally, establishing a wider audience for their weaves beyond India’s borders, supplying fashion and interior designers–especially small to medium-sized, ethically and sustainably minded labels.
-Anuprerna is now working on the first collaboration with the Finnish textile designer Maria Tolvanen, melting Bengal heritage with Scandinavian craft and design.
+Anuprerna is now working on the first collaboration with the Finnish textile designer Maria Tolvanen, melting Bengal heritage and artisanal textile with Scandinavian craft and design.
 The collection is planned to launch in 2021 and is developed with natural dyes and hand painted techniques.
 “In the next few years, we want to create and innovate new textiles in line with contemporary fashion, leveraging Bengal’s crafts and artisans’ skill sets.
 In the future, we want to build and share a sustainable business model with other craftsmen across India and make it India a sourcing hub of natural, authentic and sustainable textiles for global fashion brands.”

 The artisan communities behind Anuprerna